 If you were put under you won’t be able to drive yourself home.
 Ask a family member or a friend to accompany you or pick you up.

 Plan your meals out so that there is no food difficult to chew.
 Soft foods are a good idea after any surgery around your mouth.
 Avoid anything spicy or acidic for a few days as well.
 Those can irritate your gums while they are healing.

 Do not use a straw, especially after procedures like tooth extractions.
-The sucking can pull sutures away from the wound.
+The sucking can pull sutures away from the wound or dislodge the clot.
 Under no circumstance can you smoke for at least 48 hours.

 Use ice and painkillers to numb discomfort that may appear after anesthesia starts to wear off.
 Some specialists even recommend taking them a little earlier, to avoid pain altogether.

 If you experience swelling take a nonsteroidal anti-inflammatory product like Advil.

 Oral surgeon near me

 Oral surgery requires a high level of expertise.
 The journey to become an OMS is long and hard, there are no shortcuts.
 This often means such procedures can be very costly.
 It’s important to put your health into the right hands when looking for a specialist that matches your budget.